leandromineti/ml-feynman-experience/README.md

 If you spot a mistake or terrible omission, please feel free to create a new issue.

-### Credits
+### References

+- DeGroot, M. H., & Schervish, M. J. (2012).
+Probability and statistics.
+Pearson Education.
-Cover image: Dr. Richard Feynman during the Special Lecture: *the Motion of Planets Around the Sun*.
+- **Cover image**: Dr. Richard Feynman during the Special Lecture: *the Motion of Planets Around the Sun*.
 Public Domain.
 Created: 13 March 1964.